Deploy Llama 3 8B Chat Model Inference on AWS EC2

 Learn more in the Runhouse docs on envs.

 Finally, we define our module and run it on the remote cluster.
-We construct it normally and then call get_or_to to run it on the remote cluster.
-Using get_or_to allows us to load the exiting Module by the name llama3-8b-model if it was already put on the cluster.
-If we want to update the module each time we run this script, we can use to instead of get_or_to.
+We construct it normally and then call to to run it on the remote cluster.
+Alternatively, we could first check for an existing instance on the cluster by calling cluster.get(name="llama3-8b-model").
+This would return the remote model after an initial run.
+If we want to update the module each time we run this script, we prefer to use to.

 Calling our remote function